Analysis of Two-variable Recurrence Relations with Application to Parameterized Approximations: Discussion

 In this paper we introduced a new technique for obtaining parameterized approximation algorithms leading to significant improvements in running times over existing algorithms.
 The analysis of our algorithms required the development of a mathematical machinery for the analysis of a wide class of two-variable recurrence relations.
 Following the above results, several issues remain open:

 \begin{itemize} \item From theoretical perspective, it is desirable to obtain deterministic variants of our algorithms.
 Derandomizing our technique is left for future work.

 \item Sanov's theorem also falls into the category of Large Deviation Theory.
-The theorem has multiple extensions and variations from the viewpoint of theoretical probability theory.
+There are some extensions of the theorem from the viewpoint of probability theory.
 One of the most general of these is Gartner-Ellis theorem \cite{Ga77, El84} (see a unified claim in \cite{Ho00}).
-By using this theorem, some specific steps within the proof of Theorem \ref{thm:rec} may be skipped.
+By using this theorem, some steps in the proof of Theorem \ref{thm:rec} may be skipped.
 We keep these steps to make the proof clearer and more accessible to readers outside the above areas.

-\item The most similar work we found on recurrence relations with two or more variables is due to Eppstein \cite{Epp06}.
-The recurrence relations considered in \cite{Epp06} are different from the relations considered in this paper.
-However, intuitively, the two classes of recurrences seem to be related.
-It would be interesting to establish such a relation, which may lead to a statement similar to the one of Theorem~\ref{thm:rec} for the recurrence relations considered in~\cite{Epp06}.

-\item We considered a family of two-variable recurrence relations.
-It seems possible to extend the results to multivariate relations, such as